hhawm/projectOne/README.md

-# projectOne
+# Brew Near You
-Title: Brew Me, Brew Winch, Discover Breweries, Brews Around Me,

-## description
-Create an application that presents users with breweries and bars that serve beer around their area.
-We will provide a default search of current location, and filter option by state, city, and zip code.
-Results are ordered by closest location and displayed by brewery name and location.
-After clicking result a modal displays Brewery reviews, website url, address, phone number, hours of operation, small picture of brewery, and location on a map.
+This application is intended to allow users to search by city and/or state for breweries and bars that serve beer in that location.
+All search results are generated on the landing page and are displayed with the appropriate brewery name.
+Upon clicking a result, the user is given the brewery's location along with additional information provided by Open Brewery DB and Yelp.

-## user story
+# User story
 Story #1

 AS a beer enthusiast